fragcolor-xyz/shards/docs/docs/contribute/docs/making-changes.md

 # Contributing changes

-Fragcolor documentation is located under the [/docs](https://github.com/fragcolor-xyz/chainblocks/tree/devel/docs) folder of the Chainblocks repository.
+Fragcolor documentation exists under the [/docs](https://github.com/fragcolor-xyz/chainblocks/tree/devel/docs) folder of the Chainblocks repository.

-Follow these steps to make and contribute document changes.

-*We'll be using [Github Desktop](https://desktop.github.com/) to deal with git as this tool is easier to use than the git command line.*
+This guide will get you started with contributing documentation changes to Fragcolor projects.
+We'll use the GitHub Desktop (GD) to deal with git as GD is easier to use than the git command line.

-*The process described on this page can be applied to code contributions too.*
+Also, all these steps are valid for code contributions too.

+*For comprehensive coverage of git/ GitHub workflow, check out GitHub's excellent [Quickstart Tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).*

 ## Clone the Repo

-To start with, you'll need to get a copy of the Chainblocks repository on your local machine.
+To begin, you'll need a copy of the project's repository on your local machine.

-Go to the repository's github page.
-Click the 'Code' button on the right and copy the git repository path (ensure HTTPS is selected) under the heading 'Clone'.
+Go to the repository's GitHub page.
+Click the 'Code' button on the right, select HTTPS (under the heading 'Clone'), and copy the git repository path.

 ![Copy repo URL to clone](assets/contrib_clone-copy.png)

-Open Github Desktop (GD) and choose option 'Clone a repository from the Internet...'
+Open GD and choose the option 'Clone a repository from the Internet...'

 ![Select options to clone](assets/contrib_clone-gd.png)

 Choose the 3rd tab (URL) on the window that opens, and paste the copied git repository URL in the first input box.

-*The second input box is the local path where your repository will be cloned.
+*The second input box is the local path where git will clone your repository.
 You can change this as desired.*

 ![Paste repo URL to clone](assets/contrib_clone-paste.png)

-Once the cloning is complete (might take a couple of minutes depending on the size of the repository) you can view the repository files on your local using your favorite editor (like VS Code) or via your system's file navigator.
+Cloning might take a couple of minutes (depending on the size of the repository).
+After it completes, you'll be able to view the repository files on your local system.

 ![Repo cloned](assets/contrib_clone-done.png)

-*We shall be using [Visual Studio Code](https://code.visualstudio.com/download/) as the code/ document editor for the rest of this guide.*

 ## Create a branch

-Before you can make document changes you need to create a local branch to hold your changes.
+You will need to create a new branch from the main/ default branch to hold your changes.

-A git repository can contain 'branches'.
-When you create (fork) a new branch you're essentially creating a copy of the original (master) branch which will now diverge depending on what changes go in the master branch and what changes go in this new branch.

-*You should **never** work on the main branch of the repository.*
+*Never work on the main branch of the repository; always create a new branch for your changes.*

-*A related concept is 'merging' where if a branch is merged with another, usually with master, the changes from both or one or the other may be retained.*

 You can create a new branch using GD.
 Click the 'Current Branch' dropdown to show the available branches for this repository.
 Now click on 'New Branch' button on the right-hand side.

 ![Show new branch options](assets/contrib_branch-start.png)

-A modal will pop-up asking for the new branch's name.
+A modal will pop up asking for the new branch's name.
 This modal also explains on what branch is this new branch based.
-Ensure that the source branch is the default branch of the repository (in this case it's 'develop').
+Ensure that the source branch is the default branch of the repository.
+In this case, it's 'develop'.

 Click on 'Create Branch'.

 ![Create new branch](assets/contrib_branch-name.png)

-Once the branch is created you have the option of publishing it to Github (i.e. pushing a copy of this locally created branch to the remote from we cloned the repository.)
+Publish this local branch to the project's remote (from where we cloned the repository).

 ![publish new branch](assets/contrib_branch-pub.png)

-If you do not have write permission to the original repository, you cannot push your newly created branch to it.
-In such a case GD will ask you to fork the target repository i.e, create a copy of the original repository in your github account.
+If you don't have write access to a project repository, you can't push your changes to it.
+So, GD will ask you to fork (create a copy of) the target repository instead.
+Forking will put a copy of the original repository in your GitHub account.
+You can now push your local branch/ changes to this fork repository in your GitHub account.
+Fork the repository.

 ![Fork repository](assets/contrib_branch-fork.png)

-After forking the repository choose 'To contribute to the parent project' option as we want to contribute changes to the original repository.
+After forking, choose 'To contribute to the parent project' option.

 ![Continue after forking](assets/contrib_branch-fork-1.png)

-Now you can publish the new branch (remember, this will go to the forked repository in your Github account, not to the original repository on Github.)
+Publish the new branch to your fork repository.

 ![Publish branch after forking](assets/contrib_branch-pub-1.png)

-Once the new branch published GD will show you if there are any uncommitted changes in your local branch (there are none here because we haven't yet made any!)
+On GD, you will now be able to see uncommitted changes (if any) in your local branch.

 ![See uncommitted changes](assets/contrib_commit-ready.png)

 ## Make & test changes

+*Run all terminal commands from the project folder that contains `MkDocs.yml`.
+For the Chainblocks repository, this folder is `...chainblocks/docs`).*

-While working on the documentation you can build and serve the documentation website locally for testing your documentation and your changes to the markdown files will be reflected in real-tinme on served website (hot reloading).
+MkDocs can build and serve the documentation website locally while you're making changes.
+The served pages reflect your documentation changes in real-time (also called hot reloading).

-*All the following commands in the terminal or command window must be used after navigating to the folder where MkDocs.yml lives i.e. '...chainblocks/docs'.*

-Before starting the MkDocs live-preview server, however, we need to install any plugins that MkDocs might be using (search MkDocs.yml for 'plugins').
+Before starting the MkDocs live-preview server, we need to install the required plugins.

-In our case we are using only one plugin : [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin).
+MkDocs plugins get registered in the `MkDocs.yml` file against the keyword 'plugins'.
+Here, we have only one plugin: [awesome-pages](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin).

 ![Search for plugins in MkDocs.yml](assets/changes_find-plugins.png)

-From the documentation home directory (/docs), install MkDocs plugins using the `pip install mkdocs-awesome-pages-plugin` command in the terminal.
+Install MkDocs plugins using the `pip install mkdocs-awesome-pages-plugin` command from the terminal.

 === "Command"

     ![Install MkDocs plugins](assets/changes_install-plugins.png)

-Now from the same directory use the `mkdocs serve` command to start the MkDocs live-preview server.
-On successfull execution of this command you'll see the local URL path that the website is being served at.
+Start the MkDocs live-preview server with the `mkdocs serve` command.
+Once the server is running, the terminal will display the locally served website's URL path.

 === "Command"